 Welcome!

-I’m a 5th-year PhD candidate in economics at the University of Virginia and a research analyst for the Joint Committee on Taxation.
+I am a PhD candidate in economics at the University of Virginia and a research analyst for the Joint Committee on Taxation.
 My work explores the intersection of public policy, behavior, and inequality, with a particular focus on taxation and retirement policy.
 Here, you can find my CV, recent research, and contact information.
+I will join the Joint Committee on Taxation as a full-time economist in 2026.

 Published Works: